 By properly aggregating the different sub-accounts along the cited macro-categories it's possible to build quantities that have a precise meaning from a financial point of view.
-The following Table 1 reports the set of aggregations of the Financial Account sub-accounts used in this work to decompose the $\Delta$ T2 net bal-
+The following table reports the set of aggregations of the Financial Account sub-accounts used in this work to decompose the $\Delta T2$ net balance variation to highlight its main financial and economic determinants.